From £1,670 per person

 Guided walking tour of Kandy, which will take in the Hindu temples, the lake and the municipal market.

-Visit the beautifully kept and well-presented Peradeniya Botanic Gardens.
+Visit the beautifully kept and well-presented Peradeniya Botanic Gardens on the outskirts of Kandy.

 Enjoy a performance of the famous Kandyan Dancers and Drummers, with a fire-walking finale.

-Stay for five nights at either Nilaveli on the east coast (May to October) or Waikkal on the west coast (November to April).
+Stay for five nights at either Nilaveli on the east coast (May to October) or Negombo on the west coast (November to April).

-If staying on the east coast, return to Negombo on the island’s west coast near to the airport for an overnight stay before the flight home.
+If staying on the east coast, drive across the island to Negombo for an overnight stay before transferring to the airport nearby for your flight home the following day.

 If staying on the west coast, transfer to the airport for your flight home.